Atlanta Pedestrian Injury Attorney

 Pedestrian accidents are among the most dangerous, as — like accidents involving motorcyclists — there is little to protect the plaintiff-victim from injury.
 When a motor vehicle collides with a pedestrian, the full force of impact is felt by the injured pedestrian.
 This can lead to catastrophic or even fatal injuries.
 According to aggregate data collected and reported on by Louisiana State University, there were 127 pedestrian deaths in 2016 alone (in keeping with the national pedestrian death toll of 6,000 total).

-If you’ve been injured in a pedestrian accident scenario, then Georgia and Louisiana law may give a right of action against the defendant (or multiple defendants, depending on the circumstances) for significant damages.
-All injury claims have a statutory deadline by which you must file a lawsuit or lose access to formal legal recovery.
+If you’ve been injured in a pedestrian accident, then Georgia and Louisiana law may give a right of action against the defendant (or multiple defendants, depending on the circumstances) for significant damages.
+All injury claims have a statutory deadline by which you must file a lawsuit or lose access to formal legal recovery – the general rule is that an injured pedestrian has two years to file a lawsuit in Georgia, and a pedestrian injury claim has only one year before a lawsuit must be filed in Louisiana.
 We encourage you to contact the Law Firm of Walter Gabriel, LLC for comprehensive and timely assistance with your dispute.

 Many pedestrians mistakenly assume that by walking through a crosswalk, they are “safe” from incoming traffic.
 In truth, however, crosswalks are often poorly designed and maintained, and as such, may expose the pedestrian to an unreasonable risk of harm.
 For example, if the crosswalk has been poorly maintained, the “crossing light” might not activate when the pedestrian presses the button.
 This can trick the pedestrian into crossing during heavy traffic conditions, thinking that incoming motor vehicles will stop due to the light (when in fact the light is defective).